JuliaLang/www.julialang.org/README.md

 ### tight lists

 This is mostly a legacy item.
 If lists look wrong on the page, please open an issue.
 You should not have to use `@@tight-list ... @@` anymore.

+If you want nested lists, make sure the indentation for the nested list is made with _spaces_ and not with tabs.